Detectives on the Edge of a Nervous Breakdown: Plot

 At the pub, George asks to see his informant, while Bonehead and Foyle order Babychams then storm the toilet cubicles the way they might storm an embassy.
 However, Bentley provides the breakthrough.
 He reveals that the forensic report proves the platform shoes were bought in Newcastle upon Tyne.
 After Spanker confesses that he committed the crimes due to TV ratings pressure, he makes his escape.

 There ensues a 1970s-style high-speed car chase involving all but Bentley, based mainly in a large yard where all three cars drive around somewhat pointlessly in circles.
 The repeated handbrake-turns wreck Foyle's gearbox and, in frustration at missing out on the car chase, Bonehead briefly considers leaving his partner.
 However, the chase continues on foot into London Docklands, where Spanker takes refuge.

 Bonehead and Foyle – as is customary for them – remove their trousers for this final showdown, and then bemoan the Docklands redevelopment that has taken place since the 1970s: "where's all the wasteland and disused factories?".
 They nevertheless negotiate the area trouserlessly as if it is still full of rusty girders and rubble, to the bemusement of passing city workers.

 Meanwhile, George attempts to talk Spanker into a surrender.
 Spanker complains that, with the increased realism in TV detective shows, he has missed out on the fast cars and the "shoot a man at a hundred yards crap" enjoyed by his 1970s counterparts.
 To prove the point, he feels no ill effects when George shoots him from this very distance as an apparent 1970s denouement to the scene.
 However, Bentley now magically appears exactly where the plot requires him to appear, right alongside Spanker.
 In a typically relaxed and tangential fashion, he manages to capture the detective effortlessly.

 George devises a punishment for Spanker far worse than being shot at close range – Spanker will instead be "shot on tape".
 He has his scruffy hair cut to a regulation police constable's length, in order to take his place as "a faceless copper in uniform – three nights a week".
 Spanker's suitably TV-based punishment is to become a member of the cast of The Bill.

 The film ends on an up-beat note, with Bonehead, Foyle, George, Bentley and the commander all drinking to "the Seventies".

-Quotes

-George: "Listen guv, I'm a ten-guv-a-day copper, always have been, always will be.
-If you want me to work on this case, I'm going to be calling you "guv" all day long.
-It's all I know and it's all you need to know, guv."

-Bentley: "Well, it's very simple.
-I usually drive the Bentley to a large country house belonging to some mad, rich colonel.
-Whereupon I drink a bottle of claret, smoke fifty cigarettes, and have everyone arrested."